top of page

 PhD-Level LGBTQ-Affirming Therapy in Houston, TX

-Sexual orientation and gender identity shape how a person moves through the world, how they are seen, how they see themselves, and what they have learned to expect from relationships.
+Sexual orientation and gender identity shape how people move through the world, how they see themselves, and what they have learned to expect from relationships.

-Our psychologists come from diverse cultural backgrounds, speak multiple languages, and have worked in multiple countries and settings.
-We are attentive to how culture, migration, race, gender, and identity shape a person's life and inner world.
+Our psychologists come from diverse backgrounds, speak several languages, and have worked in multiple countries and settings.
+We are attentive to how culture, migration, race, gender, and identity shape a person's life.

 Our clinical approach is depth-oriented.
 We are interested in what sustains the symptoms, not only what they look like on the surface.
 Why does this keep happening, and where did it come from?
 These questions take time and require a different quality of attention, a willingness to stay with what is uncomfortable, and a clinician who can hold complexity over the long term.